 What is a “Proffer Session” with Federal Prosecutors?

-A proffer sessions is a meeting with federal prosecutors and agents to discuss the circumstances and facts of your case.
+A proffer session is a meeting with federal prosecutors and agents to discuss the circumstances and facts of your case.
 Ordinarily, prosecutors and agents obtain information that can be useful in the investigation or prosecution of another person.
 A proffer session is mandatory for those who wish to either: (1) obtain a recommendation from the prosecutor for a lower sentence; or (2) allow an offender to receive a sentence below the mandatory minimum, commonly called a “safety valve proffer.”

 It’s important to retain an attorney experienced in handling cases against the United States government.
-Federal authorities are much different than local police and by retaining an inexperienced lawyer, it could be disastrous to your case and even life.
+Federal authorities are much different than local police and retaining an inexperienced lawyer, it could be disastrous to your case and even life.
 Contact the Law Offices of John D. Rogers to schedule a consultation with an experienced Newport Beach federal crimes attorney.
 We provide free confidential consultations concerning your rights and defenses.

 Our Newport Beach criminal lawyers handle federal cases all throughout southern California including Orange County, Los Angeles, Riverside, San Bernardino, Ventura, Santa Barbara, San Diego, Newport Beach, Huntington Beach, Long Beach, Van Nuys, Encino, Sherman Oaks, Pasadena, West Los Angeles, Santa Monica, Long Beach, Hollywood, Beverly Hills, Seal Beach, Laguna Beach, Anaheim, San Clemente, Irvine, Tustin, Costa Mesa, Mission Viejo, Dana Point, and Garden Grove.